Managing a Complaint

 To effectively address consumer concerns at a local level, you will need to consider:

-- Ensuring staff are well informed and have easy access to relevant policies, procedures, guidelines and legislation (e.g., communicating them on the intranet, noticeboards and during induction).
+• Ensuring staff are well-informed and have easy access to policies, procedures, guidelines and legislation.

-- Providing staff customer service training (e.g., how to deal with difficult conversations).
+• Providing staff with customer service training (e.g., how to manage difficult conversations).

-- Ensuring complaint forms are easily accessible to consumers.
-Our complaint form can provide guidance on what to include when developing one inhouse.
+• Ensuring complaint forms are easily accessible to consumers.
+You could use our complaint form for guidance when developing one for your business.

 Managing complaints over the phone or in person